KU Student Housing Handbook

 Overview

-KU Public Safety Office (KUPSO) is the responding police agency for the University of Kansas buildings and property.
-At times, Student Housing staff procedures dictate calling KU Public Safety Office (KUPSO) (a police unit) to assist in responding to incidents.
-KUPSO may also be present in the building when not initiated by staff to address safety and community concerns.
+KU Police Department Office (KUPD) is the responding police agency for the University of Kansas buildings and property.
+At times, Housing & Residence Life staff procedures dictate calling the KU Police Department Office (a police unit) to assist in responding to incidents.
+KUPD may also be present in the building when not initiated by staff to address safety and community concerns.

-Additionally, KUPSO will respond to incidents in parking facilities across campus, including those near housing facilities.
-KUPSO also enters KU Student Housing space to engage with staff, attempt to build community, and facilitate educational programs.
+Additionally, KUPD will respond to incidents in parking facilities across campus, including those near housing facilities.
+KUPD also enters Housing & Residence Life space to engage with staff, attempt to build community, and facilitate educational programs.

-Residents should anticipate a response from KUPSO in the following situations: illegal substances, Wellness Checks involving illegal substances, community damages/vandalism, active violence, community threats.
-Residents are also able to call KUPSO as they wish to report: theft, crimes, violence, assaults, threats, damage to property, and other reasons, as needed.
+Residents should anticipate a response from KUPD in the following situations: illegal substances, Wellness Checks involving illegal substances, community damages/vandalism, active violence, community threats.
+Residents are also able to call KUPD as they wish to report: theft, crimes, violence, assaults, threats, damage to property, and other reasons, as needed.

 SPECIAL DISCIPLINARY BOARDS